phase2/grunt-drupal-tasks/CONFIG.md

   "siteUrls": {
     "default": "http://project.local",
     "subsite": "http://subsite.project.local"
+  },
+  "behat": {
+    "flags": "--tags '~@javascript'"
   }
 }
 ```

 **siteUrls**: A map of Drupal subsite names to the URLs by which each can be
 accessed for testing by Behat.

+**behat.flags**: A string with any command-line arguments and options that
+should be used while invoking Behat.
+These flags can be overridden by using the
+`--behat-flags` option when running `grunt`.
+Common use cases are to include or
+exclude tests according to tags or to use an alternative profile defined in
+`behat.yml`.

 ### Drush Settings